-The State envisions the use of STRMU services to enhance the Availability and Sustainability through Enhance Suitable Living Environment through the prevention of homelessness in our client population.
+The State envisions the use of STRMU services to enhance the availability and sustainability through Enhance Suitable Living Environment by way of the prevention of homelessness in our client population.
 The seven project sponsors across the State will implement supportive services of various types depending on the availability of funds, but at present we are primarily capable of only addressing the prevention of homelessness.